jakelawrence24/APCS_VHS/README.md

 # APCS_VHS
-VArious works from APCS VHS.
-Include Problem sets, projects, and other misc. activities
+Various works from APCS VHS.
+Include Problem sets, projects, and other miscellaneous activities.